hyungmogu/udacity-multi-user-blog/README.md

 2. Open terminal/gcloud SDK
 3. Navigate to the project folder (`udacity-multi-user-blog/'Multi-user Blog'`)
 4. Type `gcloud init`; initialize the configuration with gcloud
-5. Type `gcloud app deploy app.yaml index.yaml`; finish deploying application to server
+5. Type `gcloud app deploy app.yaml index.yaml`

 ### Viewing Demo
 1. Open a web browser (Chrome is strongly suggested)
 2. Type `https://udacity-multiuser-blog-4.appspot.com/blog` in the address bar
-  - For those of who are running the app on local machine, type `http://localhost:8080/blog/` instead
+  - For those of who are running the app on local server, type `http://localhost:8080/blog/` instead
   - For those of who've deployed the app, type `http://<GCLOUD_PROJECDT_NAME>.appspot.com/blog` instead